 Oculus Rift wins at: External Design

-Speaking of sound, 360 degree spacial headphones are something that are included in Odyssey headset.
+Speaking of sound, 360-degree spacial headphones are something that is included in Odyssey headset.
 And that is not that common for MR headsets.
 Good job in that regards.

 Similarities Between Oculus Rift and Odyssey

 They are both made for Windows.
 We don’t actually know how much Samsung focuses on content for their headset, but as far as we know, SteamVR will be supported.
 It is good that VR hardware creators are getting into the market, and SteamVR already has a respectable reputation in terms of VR games.
 Whether the games themselves will run on Odyssey, is another question entirely.
 Higher resolution does mean that higher demand is expected from your computer, but since officials at Samsung have said that Odyssey will work well with a cheap PC, I am interested how this scenario will play out in the end.